-Vin Chaud, glittering lights and the possibility of snow: the experience of visiting the city of lights during the colder months is like no other time of the year.
+Vin Chaud, glittering lights and the possibility of snow: the experience of visiting the City of Light during the colder months is like no other time of the year.
 After all, the Grand Magasins are filled with twinkling displays and illuminations, while Christmas trees can be found in abundance all throughout the French capital.
 Here are some very good reasons to visit Paris in the winter, as well as a complete guide on where to go, what to see, and how to visit during the winter months!

-You can see the seasonal decorations and Christmas markets
+You can see the seasonal decorations in the Parisian department stores

 You can sip of a Chocolat Chaud (Hot Chocolate) en Terrace